Prototype-X/Zabbix-Template-Juniper-MX-BGP4-ipv4-ipv6/README.md

 For BGP peers use the BGP4-V2-MIB-JUNIPER(mib-jnx-bgpmib2.txt), unfortunately ipv4 and ipv6 adresses return as hex numbers.
 Example ipv4 like: C0 A8 01 01, ipv6 like: 20 01 0D B8 11 A3 09 D7 1F 34 8A 2E 07 A0 76 5D.
 To fix this use script **LLD.py** for discovery BGP4 peers.

-Used templates for BGP: [ZBX-CISCO-BGP4](https://github.com/jjmartres/Zabbix/tree/master/zbx-templates/zbx-cisco/zbx-cisco-bgp4)
+Used template for BGP: [ZBX-CISCO-BGP4](https://github.com/jjmartres/Zabbix/tree/master/zbx-templates/zbx-cisco/zbx-cisco-bgp4)

 Items BGP
 -----